APNIC-net/rpki-mft-number-demo/README.md

     - The other validators appear to process the repository successfully for each test.
  - location-mismatch
-    - Routinator and rpki-client >= 9.3 verify that the signed object's SIA matches the object's rsync path.
+    - rpki-client >= 9.3 verifies that the signed object's SIA matches the object's rsync path.
     - The other validators do not check this.

 (This summary excludes the RIPE validators, since they have been